NakedObjectsGroup/NakedObjectsFramework/README.md

 * Stateless server operation with all the deployment benefits of using a pure RESTful API.

-* Improved communication between users and developers because the UI corresponds directly to the underlying domain model.
+* Improved communication between users and developers during development/maintenance because the UI corresponds directly to the underlying domain model.

 Naked Objects
 =============